 The DDU works to biotech style philosophy and standards incorporating, dynamic, goal driven project management based on Target Product Profiles and Compound Selection Criteria.
 Project goals are therapeutic area dependent but range from quality leads demonstrating disease model proof of concept, through to pre-clinical candidates.

-We are recruiting for a highly motivated medicinal chemist with a BSc or PhD in synthetic organic or medicinal chemistry.
+We are looking for a highly motivated medicinal chemist with a BSc or PhD in synthetic organic or medicinal chemistry.
 You will ideally have subsequent experience in the biopharma industry or related.
 The post will be primarily laboratory based and of particular interest to talented synthetic chemists and medicinal chemists who want to work in a professional drug discovery environment.
 The successful candidate will be expected to contribute to drug discovery projects as part of multi-disciplinary teams.

 - Evaluate small molecule hits from high throughput screens, proposing early optimisation strategies to identify promising leads